opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 To configure a form you have to open the vector layer's *Properties* > *Attribute form* in QGIS.

 Depending on what behaviour you want for your different attributes, you can choose different "widget types".
-The general QGIS field widgets are supported on QField.
 Below is an overview what widget types are available and supported.

 | Widget type        | Support          | Notes                                                                                                                                                                                                  |